axelvaldez/radical-companies/_posts/7-transcendence/2023-05-20-how-fiat-developed.markdown

   <li>Romans soldiers provided the  muscle, from threats to pain,</li>
   <li>Hebrew collaborators (<em>aka</em>, the merchants) took advantage of the structure to become wealthier.</li>
  </ul>
   <p>The collaborator Hebrews complained about the Ys and eventually the Romans put them down.
-However, the story of an individual crucifiction is more dramatic and easier to pass along, so much so that it has carried to this day.
+However, the story of an individual crucifiction is more dramatic and easier to pass along, so much so that it has carried to this day.</p>

 <h1>Long Time Coming</h1>
  <p>Assuming that the stories in the Hebrew Bible was more or less copied from similar stories in the area, resistance to being exploited had been raging for a long time.</p>